Junk Mail Again

 grace resetting kosmic karma's sights

-from addiction within culture's BusinessAsUsual pathologies
+from addiction within culture's BusinessAsUsual wrongful rights

-in favor of Earth's felt and believed
+In favor of Earth's felt and believed

 beautiful polypathic truths